7 Konglish Housing Words You’ll Hear in Korea — From Apartment (아파트) to One Room (원룸)

 (eung, sam-cheung-eu-ro ol-la-wa)

-A: I’m right in front of your villa.
+A: I’m right in front of your building.

-B: Okay, come on up to the third floor.
+B: Okay, come up to the third floor.

 💛 Story Note

 In English, “villa” sounds like a luxury vacation home.
-But in Korea, villa (빌라, billa) = a small low-rise apartment building, usually 3–5 floors.
-It’s cozy and neighborhood-friendly, not luxurious.
+But in Korea, villa (빌라, bil-la) usually means a small low-rise apartment building, often 3–5 floors.
+It’s common, neighborhood-style housing — not fancy by default.

 💜 One Room (원룸)